apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fact-checking Trump’s ‘Meet the Press’ interview**
+**Soyuz docks at International Space Station with two Russians, one American**

-You can read more about it [here](https://www.cnn.com/2023/09/17/politics/fact-check-donald-trump/index.html).
+You can read more about it [here](https://www.foxnews.com/science/soyuz-docks-international-space-station-two-russians-one-american).

 ## Requirements
 - Python 3.8